AntonHedlundFG/ComTechSpaceShooter/README.md

 With this improvement, the game can easily manage 100k asteroids without stuttering.
 Once you start shooting 1000 bullets per second, however, the collision calculations in combination with the creation & destruction of both bullets and asteroids get quite heavy.

 ## [BurstCompile](https://github.com/AntonHedlundFG/ComTechSpaceShooter/releases/tag/BurstCompile-Everything)
 Using mostly the same code as in the DOTS version, with a few changes to avoid managed types, this version uses the BurstCompiler for all C# code.
+As if magic, the BurstCompiler completely removes the stutter from the heavy collision detection caused by firing bullets that I saw in the DOTS version.
+It also automatically seems to optimize my custom Jobs, and divide them up between CPU cores.

+# Summary:
+The data-oriented approach I used after the naive one allowed me to handle far, far more objects on screen than before.
+Even though the exact same calculations are being made, separating data from functionality seems to improve performance substantially, confirming the intended benefits of data-oriented design.

+A more surprising discovery was the power of Unity's BurstCompiler, which solved problems I did not know it could.
+It optimized my custom jobs by automatically parallellizing them, which I did expect.
+But somehow, it managed to completely eradicate the stuttering caused by thousands of collision checks between bullets and asteroids that the DOTS version without the BurstCompiler had.
+To be honest, I still don't quite understand -how- it did this.
+During a mentoring session I asked about it, but we were unable to determine the cause.

+Had the Burst Compiler not solved all my problems, my next steps would have been to optimize the custom Jobs I wrote, by allowing them to run on multiple cores and parallellizing them with other, unrelated jobs.
+For example, the [MovingJob](/Assets/Scripts/DOP/Job/MovingJob.cs) and the [RotatingJob](/Assets/Scripts/DOP/Job/RotatingJob.cs) might be able to run at the same time.
+Even though they both make changes to the LocalTransform of an entity, they write to different values in the component.

 # Analysis